ices-taf/doc/transcript.md

 reminding us what is the purpose of the script: to preprocess the data and to write out the TAF data tables.
 In the comment we also write the state before the script is run and after the script is run, in terms of the files and where they are.
-So we start with `catch.csv` and `surveys_all.csv` in the TAF database, and after the script is run we will have `catch.csv`, `summary.csv`, `survey.csv`, all found in a new folder called `data`.
+So we start with `catch.csv` and `surveys_all.csv` in the TAF database.
+After the script is run we will have `catch.csv`, `summary.csv`, `survey.csv`, all found in a new folder called `data`.

 We start by loading the `icesTAF` package and create an empty directory.
 We next download the data, the catch and the survey, and we start preprocessing the data.
 We select the years of interest and the surveys of interest.
-We scale the surveys and create a combined index, as the average of the three surveys, and this is the catch data.
-Very short history of the catches for this fishery, and this is the survey data.
-We have selected the years and those three surveys, but importantly we have also created a combined index and that is the actual input data for the assessment.
+We scale the surveys and create a combined index, as the average of the three surveys.
+This is the catch data, very short history of the catches for this fishery, and this is the survey data.
+We have selected the years and those three surveys, but importantly we have also created a combined index, and that is the actual input data for the assessment.
 We finalize the tables and we write them out to the `data` directory.